Morphology of the banana plant

-What looks like a trunk is in fact a pseudostem made from tightly packed leaf sheaths.
+What looks like a trunk is not a woody stem but a pseudostem, a compact masse of overlapping and spirally arranged leaf sheaths.
 Most of the 'true' stem is inside the pseudostem.
 In a fruiting plant, it starts on the rhizome and ends with the meristem in the male bud (if present).

 The variability observed in morphological traits is used to characterize banana plants.
 Wild species of bananas share the same body plant as cultivated bananas, except that they reproduce through both seeds and suckers.

 The root system is the means by which the plant takes up water and nutrients from the soil.

 The roots are produced by the underground structure called a rhizome.
 The primary roots originate from the surface of the central cylinder (see below), whereas secondary and tertiary roots originate from the primary roots.

 The rhizome is commonly referred to as a corm, and occasionally as a bulb, but the botanically correct term is rhizome.
 Rhizomes are characterized by horizontal underground growth; production of roots from multiple nodes; and production of clonal plants.
 Corms, on the other hand, are vertical enlarged compact stems with a tunic of thin leaves and roots arising from a single node; features that do not describe well the banana plant's underground structure.